 - 1 cup turbinado sugar or granulated sugar

-- 3 tablespoon unsalted butter cut into small pieces
+- 3 tbsp unsalted butter cut into small pieces

-- 1 egg whisked with 1 tablespoon water
+- 1 egg whisked with 1 tbsp water

-- 1 tablespoon turbinado sugar to sprinkle on top of the lattice
+- 1 tbsp turbinado sugar to sprinkle on top of the lattice

 Instructions